jacobahtan/docai-bootcamp-india/README.md

-# AI162 - Get a hands-on experience with SAP Document AI
+# Get a hands-on experience with SAP Document AI

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called AI162 - Get a hands-on experience with SAP Document AI.
+This repository contains the material for the Bootcamp in Mumbai 2025 - Get a hands-on experience with SAP Document AI.

 ## Overview

 This session introduces attendees to [SAP Document AI](https://www.sap.com/products/artificial-intelligence/ai-foundation-os/document-ai.html), SAP's intelligent document processing solution.

 ## Exercises